The 25 best Game Boy Advance games of all time

 Released: 2002

-While Pokemon FireRed and LeafGreen are excellent Pokemon games in their own rights, we’ve somehow managed to clock up even more hours on this trilogy of RPGs.
+While Pokemon FireRed and LeafGreen are some of the best Pokemon games in their own rights, we’ve somehow managed to clock up even more hours on this trilogy of RPGs.
 Many Pokemon aficionados weren’t happy with Game Freak’s decision to not import your earlier Pokemon (meaning this was the first time where you couldn’t actually catch ‘em all) but a new engine and not having to lean on the earlier games meant that the series could move in new directions, including adding dramatic new double battles and bestowing new Innate Abilities and Natures which further distinguished the cute critters you were feverishly trying to collect.

 9. Mario Kart: Super Circuit